 When you are fencing horse paddocks, you need to consider safety and durability, as well as price.
 Your fencing is there to contain and protect your horse, but it has to survive the attentions of horses that bite, chew, kick, paw and barge against their surrounding enclosure.
 Horse fencing is a fine art, using tough materials.

 One of the classic mistakes made by the novice horsekeeper is the decision to keep the existing fencing of a paddock because “it looks fine”.
 It was good enough for the cows and sheep, so it must be ok for ponies and horses.

-In the long-term, horses need specialist fencing to keep them within bounds and guard them against injury.
+In the long-term, horses need specialist fencing in paddocks to keep them within bounds and guard them against injury.
 Barbed wire and sheep mesh are dangerous; hedges have tempting gaps, and dry stone walls tend to fall apart.

 As one fencing contractor says: “You just have to see one horse caught up by the foot in sheep netting and you would never grudge the cost of something better.
 It’s a very nasty injury.”

 The cheapest way towards something safer is a guard-rail of electric fence.
 Electrified tape, which is more visible than a simple wire, can keep horses away from chewable wooden rails, barbed wire, shaky walls and weak hedges.
 It is never very good-looking, but it is quite effective — as long as you remember to charge the battery or organise a link for a mains fencer unit.

 Electric fences have an energiser, with a battery or mains connection.
 This produces high voltage at a controlled current, with a pulse every second or so.
 This is enough to startle stock, but is quite safe.
 The energiser is connected to a wire or, preferably, visible tape with wire woven into it, which conducts the electricity but is insulated from the ground.